April 10, 2013

 Fall Update!

 It has been a busy fall at Kings!
 We made it through another Applefest in Charlevoix, despite the wind and rain.
-All of the apples are now officially off the trees which means the fruitstands and coolers are packed full of apples!
-We have 10 different varieties right now: Cortland, Jonagold, Golden Delicious, Gala, Mutsu, […]
+All of the apples are now officially off the […]

 Honeycrisp Time!